hackclub/hackaccino/.github/PULL_REQUEST_TEMPLATE.md

 **GitHub Link**

-## Hack Club Slack Display Name
+## Hack Club Slack ID

-> If you're not on Hack Club Slack, please join [here](https://hackclub.com/slack).
+> Find your Slack ID by visiting the [#what-is-my-slack channel](https://hackclub.slack.com/archives/C0159TSJVH8) on Hack Club Slack.
+If you're not on Hack Club Slack, please join [here](https://hackclub.com/slack).

-Name:
+ID:

 ## Check off the items that are true.